SentryTradeOS/Lifeguard/README.md

 If Lifeguard has saved your trade environment or helped secure your automated infrastructure, consider supporting its development!

-You can sponsor this project via the Sponsor button on the right, or buy us a coffee directly via PayPal:
+You can sponsor this project via the Sponsor button on the right, or buy us a coffee directly via:
 👉 Support SentryTradeOS on https://buymeacoffee.com/ccmeng

+Your sponsorship will be used for:

+Maintaining multiple off-site VPS environments for testing.

+Developing a more intuitive Web monitoring dashboard.

+📝 Disclaimer: This project is provided solely as a system stability aid and does not guarantee any trading profits.
+Forex trading involves high risk; please deploy this tool only after conducting thorough testing.

+💡 Message to Developers: If you are interested in distributed systems, C# optimisation, or forex automated trading control, feel free to submit an Issue or Pull Request!

 📄 License